-We (me and Ginger John today) had been discussing The Fleece, a pub just outside Barkisland.
-It’s at the top of an escarpment where the road plunges away into a valley straight after it, and is somewhere we’d both reccied separately in the past without actually going in.
-One thing we knew about it that there was a steep footpath by the side of the pub, taking a slightly more direct route into Ripponden below.
+We (me and Ginger John today) had been discussing The Fleece, a pub just outside Barkisland in the run-up to the trip.
+It’s at the top of an escarpment where the road plunges away into a valley, and is somewhere we’d both reccied separately in the past without actually going in.
+One thing we both knew was there is a steep footpath by the side of the pub, taking a more direct route into Ripponden below.

 The top of a West Yorkshire hillside isn’t the kind of place where you’d expect a traffic jam to form, but that’s exactly what was happening outside The Fleece.
 Assuming it to be just been a set of temporary traffic lights around some roadworks, we settle in for a brief wait.

 Our driver, however, is having none of it.
 Noticing that no cars have come up from the other direction for a couple of minutes, he inches the 901 around the car in front, craning his head to gaze beyond the line of stationary vehicles ahead.